Latent Optimal Paths by Gumbel Propagation for Variational Bayesian Dynamic Programming: Details of model architecture in experiments

 The proposed overall architecture is shown in \cref{fig.VAE_TTS} and the conditional ELBO is

-\subparagraph{Text Encoder} The text encoder is used to extract a higher level of linguistic feature $\mathbf c \in \mathbb{R}^{n\times 256}$ from phoneme text, which adopts the same structures as the one in FastSpeech2 \citep{ren2020fastspeech}, which contains 4 Feed-forward Transformer blocks with 2 multi-head attentions.
+\subparagraph{Text Encoder} The text encoder is used to extract a higher level of linguistic features $\mathbf c \in \mathbb{R}^{n\times 256}$ from phoneme text, which adopts the same structures as the one in FastSpeech2 \citep{ren2020fastspeech}, which contains 4 feed-forward transformer (FFT) blocks with 2 multi-head attentions.

 \subparagraph{Posterior Encoder} The posterior encoder $q(\mathbf y| \mathbf x, \mathbf c; \phi) = \mathcal{D}(\mathbf y| \mathcal{R}, \mathbf{W} = d(\text{NN}_\phi(\mathbf x),\mathbf c), \alpha)$, where $\alpha$ is a preset hyper-parameter.
 Note that the gradient with respect to $\theta$ will not backpropagate to the text encoder.
 The architecture of the posterior encoder shouldn't be too complex, its goal is to extract temporal information from spectrogram inputs $\mathbf{x}$ by a neural network model parameterized by $\phi$.
 In the posterior encoder (\cref{fig:posterior}), the spectrogram is fed into a convolution-based PostNet \citep{postnet} to upsample the feature dimension to the size of the linguistic feature $\mathbf c$, i.e. $\text{NN}_\phi(\mathbf{x}) \in \mathbb{R}^{t\times 256}$.
 The final weight matrix $\mathbf W \in \mathbb{R}^{t\times n}$ computed by